sbnguah/MedStatsBook/_book/Data-Cleaning.md

 #   hct <dbl>, sex <fct>, bldgrp <fct>, pdonor <dbl>
 ```

-Next we inspect the `hb` variable with a summary and a boxplot.
+Next, we inspect the `hb` variable with a summary and a boxplot.
 We observe from
-the summary none of the hemoglobin observations is missing.
+the summary none of the haemoglobin observations is missing.
 The boxplot of
 the `hb` is as shown in A below.
 We observe 4 are outliers and one looks very
 extreme.